 The Vintage Rolex Daytona Paul Newman ref.
 6239 is a collectible Rolex watch.

 The truth of the matter is that vintage Rolex Daytona watches hold value mainly because they are rare.
 It wasn’t until the late 80s that earlier versions of the Daytona were considered collector’s items, which spurred a rampant desire to purchase new versions.
 When the 90s rolled in, the Daytona stainless steel 16520 became a hit and inspired massive waitlists.

 According to Rolex experts, the stainless steel model release was limited and because it was amazingly popular its value skyrocketed.
-Rolex was so buried in Rolex orders that it couldn’t product enough to meet the demand.
+Rolex was so buried in Rolex orders that it couldn’t produce enough to meet the demand.

 The lesson to be learned here is that the rarer the watch, the more valuable.
-Of course quality is important as well, but for a Rolex watch to be a true collectible Rolex watch, it is the rarity that is the underlying factor.
+Of course, quality is important as well, but for a Rolex watch to be a true collectible Rolex watch, it is the rarity that is the underlying factor.
 Also, the Rolex Daytona story reveals the true value that Rolex watches possess.
-What may not be a collector’s item now may be one in the future!
+What may not be a collector’s item now maybe one in the future!